justin2004/weblog/DRAFTS/1G/README.md

 ---

 A big part of LPG is the ability to make statements about statements (with relationship properties).
-But the ability to make statements about statements encourages you to skip more thoughtful data modeling.
+But the ability to make statements about statements encourages you to skip more thoughtful domain modeling.
-And it is the thoughtful data modeling that enables data integration and query writers to explore generalizations like analogy.
+And it is the thoughtful domain modeling that enables data integration and query writers to explore generalizations like analogy.

+Let's look at what thoughtful domain modeling looks like.

 An example from the 1G paper is:
 ```